cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

     ![Add new repository](../../common/img/embedded-ansible-add-git-repository.png)

-    :warning: ***WARNING*** If the menu item "Add New Repository" is disabled, the Git Repository Role is not active.
+    :warning: ***WARNING*** If the menu item "Add New Repository" is disabled, the Embedded Ansible Role is not active.

 1. Fill in the form.